U.S. says sanctions on Russian energy 'on the table' | Headlines

 - United States

-The United States is "very open" to imposing sanctions on Russia's oil and gas industry as it also weighs the potential market impact, the White House said on Wednesday as global oil prices touched eight-year highs and supply disruptions mounted.
+The United States is "very open" to imposing sanctions on Russia's oil and gas industry as it also weighs the potential market impact, the White House said on Wednesday, as U.S. crude prices hit a near 11-year high and supply disruptions mounted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)